Synthetixio/Synthetix-Gitbook-v3/for-developers/smart-contracts.md

 * `poolId` (*uint128*) - The id of the pool associated with the position.
 * `collateralType` (*address*) - The address of the collateral used in the position.
 * `amount` (*uint256*) - The new amount of collateral delegated in the position, denominated with 18 decimals of precision.
 * `leverage` (*uint256*) - The new leverage amount used in the position, denominated with 18 decimals of precision.
-Requirements: - `msg.sender` must be the owner of the account, have the `ADMIN` permission, or have the `DELEGATE` permission. - If increasing the amount delegated, it must not exceed the available collateral (`getAccountAvailableCollateral`) associated with the account. - If decreasing the amount delegated, the liquidity position must have a collateralization ratio greater than the target collateralization ratio for the corresponding collateral type.
+Requirements: - `ERC2771Context._msgSender()` must be the owner of the account, have the `ADMIN` permission, or have the `DELEGATE` permission. - If increasing the amount delegated, it must not exceed the available collateral (`getAccountAvailableCollateral`) associated with the account. - If decreasing the amount delegated, the liquidity position must have a collateralization ratio greater than the target collateralization ratio for the corresponding collateral type.
 Emits a {DelegationUpdated} event.

 #### getPositionCollateralRatio